 Environment - The Lodge has been completed with minimal impact on the environment.
 The building materials are predominantly wood and natural canvas.
 The safari tents are sat on raised decking reducing the impact on the land.
 We sew wildflowers around the lodges and plant native trees and shrubs.
 We are custodians of our land.
 It is ours to enjoy for a short time and we fervently believe that it is our responsibility to do all we can to protect and improve it so that we pass it on in even better condition than we found it.

 We promote and use local cleaners, builders, plumbers, shops and produce where possible.
 The Island is a relatively small place and you quickly become known so it's important to work with each other and in harmony.
-All guest to the safari tents and the farm our always encouraged to utilise the local producers, suppliers, attractions, pubs and restaurants.Local staff, trades, suppliers, recommendations to & partnerships with independent local businesses, wifi free, recycling waste, low light pollution, top up eco products into reusable containers, low water pressure saving water, use wooden briquettes which are made out of a bi-product, usually wasted, carefully chosen longer lasting products for example, enamelware instead of ceramic plates, situated within a farm, bird and squirrel feeders to encourage them.
+All guest to the safari tents and the farm our always encouraged to utilise the local producers, suppliers, attractions, pubs and restaurants.Local staff, trades, suppliers, recommendations to & partnerships with independent local businesses, wifi free, recycling waste, low light pollution, top up eco products into reusable containers, low water pressure saving water, use wooden briquettes which are made out of a bi-product, usually wasted, carefully chosen longer lasting products for example, enamelware instead of ceramic plates.
 We commit to plant native bushes each year to boost existing hedgerows to encourage and support wildlife.
 Most of our internal fixtures, fittings and furniture was made on the Isle of Wight by our talented friend and craftsman Will.
 He mainly used wood felled from the Hamstead and Firestone Copse areas of the Island.
 The lodge blinds were locally made by our wonderful friend Annie.We encourage our guests to see the local area, use local businesses for their adventures, buy their food locally, ideally from small independent shops and enjoy the culinary creations of our local pubs and restaurants.